Updated on April 1st, 2021

 Advantages of Langstroth Hives

 - Due to its popularity there a lot more resources available.
 It’s most likely the hive of choice among your local beekeepers.
-Popularity also means a wide range of suppliers and equipment is readily available.
+Popularity also means a wide range of suppliers and equipment.

 - The ability to keep adding boxes provides greater honey yield potential than some alternatives that consist of a single hive body.